madschristensen99/hashield/extension/README.md

    - Select the `dist/` folder from the project directory

 5. **Setup your wallet**
-   - Click the PrivatePay extension icon
+   - Click the Hashield extension icon
    - Enter your 12-word seed phrase
    - Accept the deposit suggestion to fund your pool contract
    - You're ready to use Web3 with privacy!

 ### Usage
 - Navigate to any Web3 dApp (Uniswap works well)
-- Connect your wallet (PrivatePay will provide a fresh address, and spoof a rich user (can be turned off))
+- Connect your wallet (Hashield will provide a fresh address, and spoof a rich user (can be turned off))
 - Approve transactions through the extension popup
 - Monitor transaction progress in real-time